Skip Ribbon Commands

 • Harness AI chatbot technology to facilitate self-management of psychosomatic symptoms in concert with clinical interventions.

-This theme aims to address the gaps in diabetes self-management among high-risk individuals who continue to have poorly controlled diabetes, who are preparing to fast, and who do not have their yearly vaccinations.
+This theme aims to address the gaps in diabetes and hypertension self-management among high-risk individuals who continue to have poorly controlled diabetes.
 This theme will address these gaps via the following strategies:

 • Design interventions that facilitate patients taking ownership of their diabetes through telehealth and mobile applications;